lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 }
 ```

-This sort of mixin is responsible to maintain the state and to trigger the rendering of any _view_.
-The rendering is let to the view thanks to **delegation** while the state is passed whenever the view coroutine is paused and requires a new rendering:
+This type of mixin is responsible for holding the state and triggering the rendering of any _view_.
+Rendering is left to the view thanks to **delegation**, while the state is passed whenever the view coroutine is paused and requires a new render:

 ```Javascript
 const CountClick = createComponent(countClickable(function* ({$host}) {